ibm-cloud-docs/openshift/ts-sbd-cluster-create-quota.md

 This failure is most likely happened when the shared VPE gateway security group (`kube-vpegw-<VPC-ID>`) was being modified.
 This security group contains a remote rule to every cluster in the VPC, and the number of remote rules on a security group is limited.
 Which means this limits the number of clusters that can be created in a VPC.

 Review the [VPC security group quotas](/docs/vpc?topic=vpc-quotas#security-group-quotas).
 Any clusters that are no longer needed should be removed, and a master refresh can be run on the new cluster.
-If clusters cannot be deleted, the new cluster will need to be created on a different VPC.
+If clusters cannot be deleted, the new cluster must be created on a different VPC.